mopidy/mopidy-mpris/README.rst

 longer the case.
 It is currently unknown to what degree Mopidy-MPRIS works with old Ubuntu setups.

-If you run an Ubuntu setup with Unity and have testedMopidy-MPRIS, please open an issue to share your results.
+If you run an Ubuntu setup with Unity and have tested Mopidy-MPRIS, please open an issue to share your results.